Novosibirsk

-Novosibirsk (Note: /ˌnoʊvəsɪˈbɪərsk, -voʊs-/, also /ˌnɒv-/; Новосиби́рск, /ru/) is the largest city and administrative centre of Novosibirsk Oblast and the Siberian Federal District in Russia.
-As of the 2021 census, it had a population of 1,633,595, making it the most populous city in Siberia and the third-most populous city in Russia after Moscow and Saint Petersburg.
-Additionally, it is the largest city in the Asian part of Russia and the most populous city in the country that does not have the status of a federal subject.
+Novosibirsk (Note: /ˌnoʊvəsɪˈbɪərsk, -voʊs-/, also /ˌnɒv-/; Новосиби́рск, /ru/) is the administrative centre and largest city of Novosibirsk Oblast and the Siberian Federal District in Russia.
+As of the 2021 census, it had a population of 1,633,595, making it the third-most populous city in Russia after Moscow and Saint Petersburg.
+Additionally, it is the largest city in North Asia and the most populous Russian city that does not have the status of a federal subject.
 Novosibirsk is located in southwestern Siberia, on the banks of the Ob River.

 Novosibirsk was founded in 1893 on the Ob River crossing point of the future Trans-Siberian Railway, where the Novosibirsk Rail Bridge was constructed.
 Originally named Novonikolayevsk in honor of Emperor Nicholas II, the city rapidly grew into a major transport, commercial, and industrial hub.
 Novosibirsk was ravaged by the Russian Civil War but recovered during the early Soviet period and gained its present name, Novosibirsk, in 1926.
 Under the leadership of Joseph Stalin, Novosibirsk became one of the largest industrial centers of Siberia.
 Following the outbreak of World War II, the city hosted many factories relocated from the Russian core.

 Novosibirsk is home to many notable places such as the neo-Byzantine Alexander Nevsky Cathedral, the Novosibirsk Opera and Ballet Theatre, as well as the Novosibirsk Zoo.
 It is served by Tolmachevo Airport, the busiest airport in Siberia.